trustoverip/spec-up-t-website/docs/admins-guide.md

 npx create-spec-up-t@latest my-spec-up-t-website
 ```

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.
 It should work on any operating system (not tested yet).

-This will create a working Spec-Up-T installation in a new directory called `my-spec-up-t-website`

-You should now have a directory called `my-spec-up-t-website`.
+You should now have a directory called `my-spec-up-t-website` (or `spec-up-t-starterpack` if you did not specify a name).

 #### Go into the directory